WFM: Are you doing any projects in India?

 WFM: The public space – Metropol Parasol – you created was very interesting.
 How did you arrive at that design?

-JMH: The shedder was the main element of design and it is built in a very hot area and in an open.
-We have created a roof giving it different geometries in order to make it look relaxed in the urban context.
+JMH: The shedder was the main element of design, and it was built in a very hot area and in an open area.
+We have created a roof with different geometries in order to make it look relaxed in the urban context.
 The project “Metropol Parasol” – a redevelopment project at Seville in Spain has become a new icon for the place.
 Since the place is of archaeological importance, we had to place the foundations at very specific places.

-WFM: When you go for glass facade, we have to look at certain quality control aspects like the thermal insulation, acoustics etc. Could you please explain on this?
+WFM: When you go for a glass facade, we have to look at certain quality control aspects like the thermal insulation, acoustics, etc. Could you please explain this?

-Jürgen Mayer H. (JMH): One project where we have used lot of different forms of glass for facade is the shopping mall project at Berlin named Volt.
-We have used stained glass or coloured glass which has got print on it.
+Jürgen Mayer H. (JMH): One project where we have used a lot of different forms of glass for the facade is the shopping mall project at Berlin named Volt.
+We have used stained glass or coloured glass that has a print on it.
 This makes the glass opaque, providing protection from inside and privacy from outside without having a blind on it to cover.
-We had set few areas which needs to be more colourful, and again transparent at night, but during day it would provide enough protection from sunlight.
+We had set a few areas which need to be more colourful, and again transparent at night, but during the day, it would provide enough protection from sunlight.
 We worked on different levels of transparency, heat protection and insulation, and the colour quality of glass.‘

 Jürgen Mayer H. (JMH): In our projects, acoustics are usually handled by sealing and wall panels.
-We may add a perforated layer in front of facade which will reduce the noise penetration.
+We may add a perforated layer in front of the facade, which will reduce the noise penetration.
 In terms of insulation, we do not need separate insulation since the glass used itself is quite thick (about 8cm thick).
-This is one of the latest technology in glass.
+This is one of the latest technologies in glass.

-WFM: Could you talk about of some of the technologies you have used which can be adopted in India?
+WFM: Could you talk about some of the technologies you have used that can be adopted in India?

-Jürgen Mayer H. (JMH): I think the timber technology in construction used in few of my projects could be used in India too.
+Jürgen Mayer H. (JMH): I think the timber technology in construction used in a few of my projects could be used in India too.
 The same method can be followed in India.
-The lamination and coating used on timber gives it all-weather protection.
-Hence it is a very good idea to go for such construction technologies.
+The lamination and coating used on timber give it all-weather protection.
+Hence, it is a very good idea to go for such construction technologies.

 WFM: Talking about fenestration, in India, we culturally go for open windows.
-What is your view on these kind of designs?
+What is your view on these kinds of designs?

 Jürgen Mayer H. (JMH): It is very right.
 There are some parts in this world where the climate is extreme and where we cannot have open

-doors and windows.
-But for saving electricity or energy, countries like India should design fenestrations intelligently in order to have maximum comfort inside and at the same time save resources.
-Fenestration should provide more flexible indoor outdoor relationship.
-The facades should not cut off exteriors from interiors, rather provide an extension of space.
-Good insulation and close circulation systems with fresh air would be very suitable for Indian climate.
+doors and windows, but for saving electricity or energy, countries like India should design fenestrations intelligently in order to have maximum comfort inside and, at the same time, save resources.
+Fenestration should provide a more flexible indoor-outdoor relationship.
+The facades should not cut off exteriors from interiors, but rather provide an extension of space.
+Good insulation and close circulation systems with fresh air would be very suitable for the Indian climate.

-WFM: What advice you have for the young architects in India.
+WFM: What advice do you have for the young architects in India?

 Jürgen Mayer H. (JMH): Indian architects should work in collaboration with architects from abroad to learn more on technology.
 We learned a lot in Germany, inviting a number of international architects, especially in Berlin, after the reunification.
 The transformation was great.
 Learning from technologies applied in other countries and transferring it here in India would improve the quality of architecture.